The Wailing Souls: Major label era and later work

 After moving to the US they added new member Maisha and signed to Sony's Chaos label.
 Their first major label album, All Over the World (1992) received a Grammy nomination the following year, and they became the first reggae group to appear on The Tonight Show.
 Four tracks from the album were used on the soundtrack of the film Cool Runnings.
 A second album for Sony, Live On (1994), this time released on the Zoo label, failed to repeat the success of its predecessor, and the group were dropped.

 They continued to record, releasing the Tension album in 1997, and the covers album Psychedelic Souls in 1998, which was recorded with members of Sublime and the Long Beach Dub Allstars, and brought the group a second Grammy nomination.
 The self-produced Equality followed in 2000, which featured reworkings of old songs recorded with Sly and Robbie, and saw the band receive their third Grammy nomination.
 They also contributed the song "Renegade Survivor" to the soundtrack of the animated motion picture Titan A.E. in 2000.

 In 2006 they released Classic Jamaican Flava, a two disc set featuring a compact disc and a DVD of a live performance in San Francisco, California.
 In 2008 Dennis returned to the group.

 Their track "Things and Time" was included in the soundtrack of the 2010 film Dear John.

 In April 2015 it was reported that McDonald and Matthews were working on a new album with Sly and Robbie.
 The group released the album Island Girl in 2017.

 The group have recorded cover versions of a wide variety of songs, such as Kate and Anna McGarrigle's "Heartbeats Accelerating", The Who's "My Generation", The Beatles' "Tomorrow Never Knows", Bob Dylan's "Like a Rolling Stone", and The Rolling Stones' "Black Angel".
-Influenced by "War Deh Round a John Shop", Sublime altered the Wailing Souls song and renamed it "Pawn Shop".